ETHZ-INS/scanMiR/README.md

    ...      ...       ...    ... .       ...           ...       ...      ...
 ```

-The 3' binding of each match can also be visualized:
+The putative 3' binding of each match can also be visualized:

 ```{r}
 viewTargetAlignment(matches[1], miRNA=model, seqs=seqs)